balogsun/SeunB-mentoring-docs/CICD/CICD.md

 - On the next page, click on **Connect Repo** and fill in the necessary details.

-- Under “Repository URL,” provide the GitHub link where our code exists.
-Repo: `https://github.com/balogsun/hotel-booking.git`.
+- Under “Repository URL,” provide the GitHub link where your copied code exists.
+Repo: `https://github.com/<githubuser>/hotel-booking.git`.

 - Fill out just these three places and leave the rest of the options.
 Head up and click on **Connect**.